UNISvalbard/KHO-DopplerRX/installation_notes.md

 7. Eject the guest additions virtual DVD
 8. Reboot the linux
 9. Choose a larger virtual screen for the linux (VirtualBox menu "View")
-10. In the VirtualBox settings for the virtual machine, change the default mouse handling to allow copying of text between the host and the VM (Settings-General-Advanced-Shared Clipboard-Birectional)
+10. In the VirtualBox settings for the virtual machine, change the default mouse handling to allow copying of text between the host and the VM (Settings-General-Advanced-Shared Clipboard-Birectional).
+You will need to restart the virtual machine for the changes to take effect

 ## Personal preferences for the Ubuntu configuration